Nishant-IIT/kivi-backend/README.md

 ### Database Connection Errors

-The app automatically falls back to mock data mode if MongoDB connection fails.
-Check your `MONGO_URI` and ensure MongoDB is running.
+Check your `MONGO_URI` in the .env file and ensure MongoDB is running.

 ### WhatsApp Webhook Not Receiving Messages